awslabs/data-on-eks/website/docs/gen-ai/inference/Mistral-7b-inf2.md

 :::info

-The deployment process may take up to 10 to 12 minutes.
+The deployment process may take up to 10 minutes.
 The Head Pod is expected to be ready within 2 to 3 minutes, while the Ray Serve worker pod may take up to 10 minutes for image retrieval and Model deployment from Huggingface.

 :::